5 Ways to Go to College for Free

 This can be a huge perk if you are the child or spouse of someone who is employed by a college or university.

 Tuition remission exchanges

 Additionally, some colleges and universities may be part of tuition remission exchanges.
 This means that the colleges in the exchange agree to offer tuition remission to the employees of other colleges in the exchange (as well as their spouses and dependent children, if applicable).

 Let’s use a real example: the Great Lakes Colleges Association Tuition Remission Exchange Program is an association that includes sixteen colleges, including Grinnell College in Iowa and Willamette College in Oregon.
-If your parent was an employee at Willamette, but you wanted to attend Grinnell, you would get free tuition if you were accepted to Grinnell through the tuition exchange program.
+Let’s say your parent was an employee at Willamette, but you wanted to attend Grinnell.
+You would get free tuition if Grinnell accepts you through the tuition exchange program.

 Bottom line: Tuition remission can be a great deal for students whose parents are employed at a college.
 Remember though, the tuition exchange will only apply to tuition and the eligibility requirements will be set by the college.

 Why does study abroad have to happen during the fall semester of junior year?
 What would happen if a student spent their entire college experience abroad (or most of it)?
 The answer is that you could save a ton of money and even attend college for $0 in tuition.

 In Germany all students, including international students, can attend university for free.
 Here is a great article from BBC which discusses a few American students who have taken advantage of this opportunity.
 Iceland and Norway also offer tuition-free college to international students.